r0keb/toyDebugger/README.md

 ...
 ````

-We only have to execute the debugger with the target images as the first argument.
+We only have to execute the debugger with the target image file as the first argument.

 Here is the output:
 ````